d-floe/quartzv4/content/keebs/21_Sharkeneko-60.md

 |                           |                                                                                                |                                         |
 | **Grand Total**           |                                                                                                | **939.60**                              | **1073.90**                      |

-> [!hidden]
+%%
-> Spots started to develop on weight, force patina in future or look up ways to clean with lemon juice maybe??
-Find someone who can do really cool rainbow patina on brass too like kneedeeppatinas.
-> it'd be pretty sweet to have a rainbow patina on the bottom [dayum](https://www.instagram.com/p/ChXimANOcWH/?igshid=MzRlODBiNWFlZA==)
+Spots started to develop on weight, force patina in future or look up ways to clean with lemon juice maybe??
+Find someone who can do really cool rainbow patina on brass too like kneedeeppatinas. it'd be pretty sweet to have a rainbow patina on the bottom [dayum](https://www.instagram.com/p/ChXimANOcWH/?igshid=MzRlODBiNWFlZA==)
-> I ended up commissioning Loobedswitches to do a forced patina on my brass weight.
+I ended up commissioning Loobedswitches to do a forced patina on my brass weight.
 They seem to have done one before so I'm excited to see the results.
 Should take about two to three weeks to get done.
+%%